HCRC Map Task Corpus

 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-Originally published as set of eight CD-ROMS, the Map Task Corpus is now delivred as a web download.
-The contents of each disc reside in seprate directories with the same structure as the original set.
-The Map Task Corpus contains a total of about 18 hours of spontaneous speech that was recorded from 128 two-person conversations, involving 64 different speakers (32 female, 32 male, all adults, each taking part in four conversations).
-The 64 speakers were all students at the University of Glasgow, 61 of them being native Scots.
-The conversations were carried out in an experimental setting, in which each participant has a schematic map in front of them, not visible to the other.
-Each map is comprised of an outline and roughly a dozen labelled features (e.g. a white cottage, an oak forest, Green Bay, etc).
-Most features are common to the two maps, but not all.
-One map has a route drawn in, the other does not.
-The task is for the participant without the route to draw one on the basis of discussion with the participant with the route.
-In addition to the conversations, each speaker provides a wordlist reading, consisting of the major vocabulary items contained in the conversations.
+HCRC Map Task Corpus was developed by the University of Edinburgh and contains a total of about 18 hours of spontaneous speech that was recorded from 128 two-person conversations, involving 64 different speakers (32 female, 32 male, all adults, each taking part in four conversations).
+The speakers were students at the University of Glasgow; most were native Scots.
+The conversations were carried out in an experimental setting, in which each participant had a schematic map in front of them that not visible to the other.
+Each map was comprised of an outline and roughly a dozen labelled features (e.g. a white cottage, an oak forest, Green Bay, etc).
+Most features were common to the two maps, but not all.
+One map contained a drawn route but the other did not.
+The task required the participant whose map did not contain the route to draw one based on discussions with their partner.
+In addition to the task conversations, the corpus includes a word list read by each speaker consisting of the major vocabulary items contained in the conversations.

 The experimental design allows a number of different phonemic, syntactico-semantic and pragmatic contrasts to be explored in a controlled way.
 In particular, maps and feature names were designed to allow for controlled exploration of phonological reductions of various kinds in a number of different referential contexts and to provide, via varying patterns of matches and mis-matches between the two maps, a range of different stimuli for referent negotiation.
 Also the conditions of the conversations were carefully balanced: In half of them the talkers were strangers, in half friends in half of them the talkers could see each others faces, in half they could not.